MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 3. Select the **Stats & Shading** tab on the right side of the screen to start visualizing different components of the .GLB file.

-4. Use the check boxes to toggle the different viewport visualization on or off.
+4. Use the check boxes to turn the different viewport visualizations on or off.

 5. If your device has a camera, you can move the **Mixed reality** slider to the **On** position and place the asset to preview it in your world.